-As one of the nation’s largest children’s organizations dedicated to youth development, Camp Fire has a long and rich history.
-The agency was founded in 1910 as the first non-sectarian, interracial organization for girls by Dr. and Mrs. Luther Halsey Gulick.
-Built on the American traditions of pioneering and Indian lore, our guiding values are self-reliance, the importance of community and environmental education.
+Camp Fire has a long and rich history as one of the nation’s largest organizations dedicated to youth development.
+Founded in 1910 by Dr. and Mrs. Luther Halsey Gulick, the agency was the first non-sectarian, interracial organization for girls.
+Camp Fire’s guiding values of self-reliance, the importance of community and environmental education are built on the traditions of American pioneering and Indian lore.
 Seeing the need to offer a place where boys and girls could work together as peers, Camp Fire became co-ed in 1975.
-Click here to view National History Timeline.
+View the National History Timeline here.

 One of the greatest strengths of Camp Fire is its ability to anticipate, plan and adapt to change.
-Today’s children are confronted with challenges unlike any generation before, and Camp Fire continues its tradition of listening to the needs of young people, responding with exciting, relevant programs.
+Today’s children are confronted with challenges unlike any generation before, and Camp Fire continues its tradition of listening to the needs of young people and responding with exciting, relevant programs.

 Young people want to shape the world.